YThinker/react-reveal-effect/README.md

 &nbsp;

 ## Changelog
+### v3.2.0
+Break:
+- The underlying implementation was changed from a function named applyEffect to a class named RevealEffectConstructor
+- Remove the RevealEffectConfig properties mountOnBody and component
+- Add the RevealEffectConfig properties globalRoot

+It is now easier to customize using the underlying implementation class RevealEffectConstructor
 ### v3.1.0
 Optimize: narrow type inference\
 New: support to use CSS "border-image" property to draw the effect